-The days are long and the weather is warm – summer is officially in full swing!
+The days are getting longer and the weather is warming up – summer is approaching!
 Before this season comes to an end, we want you to make the most of your summer days.
 Read below to find the top 10 outdoor activities for you this summer in Chickasaw Country.

-1. Eat a s’more at the Chickasaw National Recreation Area
+1. Hike the trails at the Chickasaw National Recreation Area

 2. Catch a fish at the Blue River

 Set your alarm, grab your fishing pole and get to the Blue River in Tishomingo in the early morning.
 The Blue River starts in Johnston County and flows southeast to the Red River.
 This river is the perfect place to fish for trout, black bass, crappie and blue catfish.

 The fish will be biting when there is still dew on the grass and the sun is just starting to peak over the horizon.
 Bring a lawn chair and ice chest to make your day a little more comfortable.

 3. Boat at Lake Texoma